seanpmaxwell/jet-schema/README.md

 ### Creating custom schemas <a name="creating-custom-schemas"></a>

 Now that we have our `schema` function setup, let's make a schema.
 Simply import the `schema` function from `util/schema.ts` and your existing validator-functions, then pass them as the value to each property in the `schema` function or use a validator-object.
-The format for a validator-object is the same as for a globals-array item.
+The format for a validator-object is the same both locally and globally (see above).
 All local-settings will for a validator-function will overwrite the global ones.
-Remember that if a property is required then a default must be set for it or else `new` won't know what to use as a value if the partial doesn't contain it.<br/>
+Remember that if a property is required then a default must be set for its validator-function (locally or globally) or else `new` won't know what to use as a value when passing a partial.<br/>

-For handling the overall schema's type, there are two ways to go about this, enforcing a schema from a type or infering a type from a schema.
+For handling an individual schema's type, there are two ways to go about this, enforcing a schema from a type or infering a type from a schema.
 I'll show you an example of doing it both ways.

 > Personally, I like to create an interface first cause I feel like interfaces are great way to document your data-types; however, I created `inferType` because I know some people prefer to setup their schemas first and infer their types from that.